thekakamask/Mars-Photos/README.md

    - 🔄 **Real-time status management**:

-      - 🟩 **IN PROGRESS** Use of a ViewModel to store state and manage data retrieved from the API.
+      - ✅ **DONE** Use of a ViewModel to store state and manage data retrieved from the API.

    - 🚀 Performance and responsiveness: